KCAC Residency: Call for Submissions

 - Opportunities for public presentations and/or publications.

-- Individuals or collectives with a deep interest in Kurdistan’s cultural heritage, language, and arts.
+We are looking for individuals or collectives with a deep interest in Kurdistan’s cultural heritage, language, and arts.
+We strongly encourage proposals demonstrating rigor, creativity, originality, and public engagement and applicants from diverse geographies.

 Application Requirements

-This should include an overview of your proposed project, objectives, research questions, preferred mediums, frameworks, and budget.
+Project Proposal: Your project proposal should include an overview of your project objectives, research questions, preferred mediums, frameworks, and budget (maximum 1000 words).

-Applications may be submitted in English and Kurdish (Sorani and Kurmanci)
+Languages Accepted: English and Kurdish (Sorani or Kurmanci)